madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should fail if pair does not have a liquidity;
     - ✅ should fail if user passed zero amount in;
     - ✅ should fail if user put a wrong route;
-    - ✅ should fail if too high price impact;
-    - ❌ should fail if too few swaps;
     - ✅ should return proper min swap result - 1;
     - ✅ should return proper min swap result - 2;
     - ✅ should return proper min swap result - 3.